orm81zp/project-BabyYodaBot/README.md

 ```
 add-contact               - used to add a new contact: add-contact <name> [phone] [birthday] [email]
+all-contacts              - used to display all contacts: all-contacts

 help                      - used to display information about all commands: help
 close | exit              - used to close the program, data will be saved: close